hcgreene/Everspin/README.md

   * Libraries: RPi.GPIO, NumPy, time, guizero, threading

 ### Installing
-Install main.py, motor.py, and light.py to the same directory.
+Install main.py, distancesensor.py, motor.py, and light.py to the same directory.

 ### Executing program
 To use the program, run the main.py file.
-This will launch the GUI which has a button labeled 'move' which calls the functions in motor.py to rotate the motors.
+This will launch the GUI which has a button labeled 'start' which will tell the distance sensor to start reporting distances.
+When it senses a hand wave, motor rotation and LED flashing will begin.

 The motor.py file is the driver for the stepper motors.
 It contains functions for rotating clockwise and counter clockwise.

 The light.py file is the driver for the RGB LEDs.
 There are functions for turning the lights red, green, blue, and off.

+The distancesensor.py file has code for communication with the HC-SR04 ultrasound distance sensor, which continuously reports distance to the Pi while the device is active.

 ## Authors